List of African-American ballerinas: Aesha Ash

 Between 1996 and 2003, Aesha Ash danced with the New York City Ballet, where she was the only black woman in the company during most of that time.
 After that, she joined the Béjart Ballet in Switzerland, then the Alonzo King LINES Ballet in 2007, and retired in 2009.
 In 2011, she founded the Swan Dream Project to encourage African-American children to start ballet, which includes a summer camp at her hometown, Rochester, New York, and an after-school course in San Jose, California, where she lived at the time.
 When the School of American Ballet started its diversity committee in 2015, she was one of its founding members.
 She then began teaching at the school as a guest.
 In 2020, she joined the school's permanent faculty, and became its first African-American female full-time faculty member.

 Misty Copeland

 Misty Copeland had a late start in dance, but became one of the few African-American ballerinas to be appointed as a soloist.
 In June 2015, Copeland became the first African-American female principal dancer in American Ballet Theatre's 75-year history.
+She retired from ABT in 2025.

-Michaela DePrince
+Michaela Mabinty DePrince

-Michaela DePrince was born in Sierra Leone and has vitiligo, and adopted by an American couple at age four, and started ballet soon.
-She was featured in the 2011 ballet documentary First Position.
-Her career started in Dance Theatre of Harlem, and was the youngest dancer there.
-She then joined the Dutch National Ballet, though at the time she is the only dancer of African origin.
-She is now a soloist at the company.
-Michaela has left the Dutch National Ballet, and has joined the Boston Ballet in 2021 as a second soloist.
+Michaela DePrince was born in Sierra Leone with vitiligo.
+She was adopted by an American couple at age four, and started ballet soon after.
+DePrince was featured in the 2011 ballet documentary First Position.
+Her career started at Dance Theatre of Harlem, where she became the youngest principal in the company's history.
+She then joined the Dutch National Ballet as the only dancer of African origin at the time.
+She rose to soloist at Dutch National Ballet before leaving for a position as second soloist at the Boston Ballet.
+In addition to her art, she was an ambassador for the NGO War Child.
+Michaela DePrince passed away in September 2024.